-- 1) if the individual has intellectual disability or a related condition based on identifying substantial functional limitations in three or more major life activities; - 2) if the individual requires a program of support which may include prevention of regression from current optimal function and/or aggressive, consistent implementation of specialized and generic training, treatment, health and related services intended to maximize self-determination and independences; and - 3) if there is reasonable indication that without access to waiver services the only alternative services that will be available to meet the person's need are ICF/ID services.
+- 1) if the individual has an intellectual disability or a related condition based on identifying substantial functional limitations in 3 or more major life activities; - 2) if the individual needs a continuous active treatment program, including aggressive consistent implementation of a program of specialized and generic training, treatment, health services and related services that are directed towards the acquisition of the behaviors necessary to function with as much self determination and independence as possible; and the prevention of regression or loss of current optimal functional status; and - 3) if there is reasonable indication that without access to waiver services the only alternative services that will be available to meet the person's need are ICF/ID services.

 The Division of DD Waiver ICF/ID LOC Determination Form is used to determine eligibility.
-To assess functioning level, the MOCABI or Vineland are the typical tests of adaptive behavior which are administered to complete the LOC.
+To assess functioning level t he MOCABI or Vineland Vineland are the typical tests of adaptive behavior which are administered to complete the LOC.
 Other formal normative based, standardized assessments of adaptive function may be used to supplement or replace the MOCABI and Vineland.
-In addition, educational, psychological and medical records, etc. may be used to assist in documenting the individual's diagnosis and level of functioning.
-The evaluator is asked to document what assessments and evaluations from the individual's record were considered.
-Information from these assessments is used to complete the actual LOC determination form which results in a determination of eligibility or ineligibility.
+In addition, educational, psychological and medical records, etc. may be used to assist in documenting the individual's diagnosis and level of functioningThe evaluator is asked to document what assessments and evaluations from the individual's record that were considered.
+Information from these assessments is used to complete the actual LOC determination form which results in a determination of eligibility or ineligibility f.

-f.
 Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
 If the reevaluation process differs from the evaluation process, describe the differences:

-Qualified Support Coordinators reevaluate each participant annually to determine if the individual continues to be eligible for the waiver.
+Qualified support coordinators reevaluate each participant annually to determine if the individual continues to be eligible for the Waiver.
 The same tool is used in the reevaluations process as is used in the initial eligibility process.
-The reevaluation includes the reviewing and/or updating previous assessments on which the previous evaluation was based, including the Vineland and re-documentation of conditions of eligibility as listed above.
+The reevaluation includes reviewing and/or updating previous assessments on which the previous evaluation was based, including the Vineland, and re-documentation of conditions of eligibility as listed above.